Stone–Čech compactification: Universal property and functoriality

 which means that β is left adjoint to U. This implies that CHaus is a reflective subcategory of Top with reflector β.

 Examples

 If X is a compact Hausdorff space, then it coincides with its Stone–Čech compactification.
-Most other Stone–Čech compactifications lack concrete descriptions and are extremely unwieldy.
-Exceptions include:

 The Stone–Čech compactification of the first uncountable ordinal $\omega_1$, with the order topology, is the ordinal $\omega_1 + 1$.
 The Stone–Čech compactification of the deleted Tychonoff plank is the Tychonoff plank.
+These examples do not require the axiom of choice.